 A quick recap:

-For starters, AJ and I had breakfast in Gangnam at Butterfingers Pancakes.
+For starters, AJ aka The Doctor, and I had breakfast in Gangnam at Butterfingers Pancakes.
 Delicious.
 Next, we had coffee, wine, and a pastry at Marley Coffee.
 Again our taste buds were satisfied.
 Our night ended with us people watching at a cafe near Hongik University.

 Cafe Coffine Gurunaru